 To provide you with some foundational knowledge, below we have listed some quick explanations of the terminology behind the various inventory management techniques and methods that you should get to know (i you haven’t already).

 JIT is the Lean's world "just right," aiming to get deliveries at the last possible moment without risking an outage.
 You would achieve JIT by using tools such as reorder point/ reorder quantity or Kanban.

 The length of time, typically in days, between the placement of an order and delivery.
-Note that suppliers should be quoting their lead times on RFQs, but if you don't have them, just ask.
+Note that suppliers should be quoting their lead times on Request For Quotes (RFQs), but if you don't have them, just ask.

-ROP is a pre-determined inventory level where if the total on hand plus on order falls under the set-point, it triggers a replenishment order.
+ROP is a pre-determined inventory level where once the total on hand plus on order falls under the set point, it triggers a replenishment order.